-No later than five (5) school days after a student begins alternative education interventions, the Alternative Education Placement Team shall develop a signed agreement between the ALE; the parent, legal guardian, person having lawful control of the student, or person standing in loco parentis (if they choose to participate); and the student, outlining the responsibility of the ALE; parent, legal guardian, person having lawful control of the student, or person standing in loco parentis; and the student to provide assurance that the plan for each student is successful.
+No later than five (5) school days after a student begins alternative education interventions, the Alternative Education Placement Team shall develop a signed agreement between the ALE, the parent or legal guardian (if they choose to participate), and the student, outlining the responsibility of the ALE, parent or legal guardian, and the student to provide assurance that the plan for each student is successful.

-No later than one (1) week after a student begins alternative education interventions, the Alternative Education Placement Team shall assess the student's current functioning abilities and all relevant social, emotional, academic, career, and behavioral information and develop an SAP outlining the intervention services to be provided to the student that is in compliance with the Division of Elementary and Secondary Education (DESE) Rules.
+No later than one (1) week after a student begins alternative education interventions, the Alternative Education Placement Team shall assess the student's current functioning abilities and all relevant social, emotional, academic, career, and behavioral information and develop an SAP outlining the intervention services to be provided to the student that is in compliance with the Arkansas Department of Education (ADE) Rules.
 The SAP may be revised from time to time by the ALE placement team and a positive behavior or transitional plan shall be developed and added to the SAP prior to a student's return to the regular educational environment.

-The district's ALE program shall follow class size, staffing, curriculum, and expenditure requirements identified in the DESE Rules.
+The district's ALE program shall follow class size, staffing, curriculum, and expenditure requirements identified in the ADE Rules.

-Legal References: A.C.A. § 6-20-2305(b)(2)

-A.C.A. § 6-48-101 et seq.

-DESE Rules Governing Student Special Needs Funding - 3.01, 4.00, and 8.0
+Legal References: A.C.A. § 6-20-2305(b)(2) A.C.A. § 6-48-101 et seq.
+ADE Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds - 3.01, 4.00, and 8.0

-DESE Rules Governing Student Discipline and School Safety

-Date Adopted: April 28, 2014 Last Revised: June 25, 2019
+Date Adopted: April 28, 2014 Last Revised: